Moving onwards into 2021 - lets keep the pressure on for change ..

-We have encouraged our Parish Council to declare Climate Emergency and work towards Plastic Free Status.
+We have encouraged our Parish Council to declare Climate and Ecological Emergency and work towards Plastic Free Status.
 There is a Joint Working Party to establish an Action Plan for the Future and sub-groups dealing with the many issues.
 Volunteers always very welcome

 We value our local suppliers and businesses.
 Supply Stores in the village have kindly made this display area for us and works as our collection point for Bish-Eco Baggers.

 Nikki is now also supplying Bio-D laundry products on an refill basis.
 Pop in and take a look